 The author Long Yingtai has ever said in her article, “The relationship between parents and children just means that parents are destined to watch the receding figures of their children constantly in this life.”
 When I first read this, I had not raised a family yet.
 So, I naturally couldn’t appreciate the emotional entanglement and strong attachment between parents and children.

 Several years later, I became a mother and finally felt the joy of being a mother.
 However, as my child grew up, I also tasted the worries as a mother.
-Of course, I was not aat that time.
+Of course, I was not a Christian at that time.

 When my son was born, I held him to my bosom every day.
 I hoped that he could grow up soon, so that he could walk and eat by himself like other children, take a walk with me hand in hand, call me mom and talk to me.
 Time slipped away day by day.
 In a blink, my son was eight months old.
 He could crawl.
 Without anyone’s help, he usually could crawl around on the floor, reaching toward where he wanted to go and touching what he wanted.
 Seeing him crawl here and there happily, I could only follow close behind him, not letting him touch anything dangerous in order to ensure his safety.
 Every time I saw my child creeping, my heart was unspeakably happy.